This post contains affiliate links. For more information, please read our disclosure policy.

 Latvia is also an architectural paradise.
 You will find many buildings dated from the past still in their well-maintained conditions here.

 To get to Latvia, you can have a flight to Riga, the capital city of Latvia.
 There is an international airport in Riga.
 Other than by airplane, you can also take the train from Moscow to Latvia.
 There is also a train service from Saint Petersburg that can take you to this beautiful country.

-As for the visa, you can enter Latvia using Schengen visa because Latvia is a member of Schengen zone.
-Please keep in mind that not all EU countries are Schengen zone member, and vice versa.
+As for the visa, you can enter Latvia using a Schengen visa because Latvia is a member of the Schengen zone.
+Please keep in mind that not all EU countries are Schengen zone members, and vice versa.

 If you are still wondering whether Latvia is your dream destination, this list of places to visit in Latvia will give you more reasons to visit Latvia.